 Here’s an interesting one from Japan found in a Zenpop box – check out zenpop.jp and use the coupon code RAMENRATER for a discount!

-Detail of the side panels (click to enlarge).
-Contains pork.
-To prepare, fill to line with boiling water for 5 minutes.
+Detail of the packaging (click to enlarge).
+Contains pork and chicken.
+To prepare, fill to line with boiling water and cover for 5 minutes.
+Drain.
 Add in sachet contents.
 Finally, stir and enjoy!

 Watch me cook on Instant Noodle Recipe Time!